jacobtung/.dotfiles/README.md

 ```
 ### start using branch feature
 Desktop Use & Server Use.
-And this is Desktop Use.
+And this is for Desktop Use.